-Students are prohibited from engaging in the following types of misconduct: cheating, plagiarism, or any other act of academic dishonesty, including, without limitation, an act in violation of the Honor Statement.
+Students are prohibited from engaging in the following types of misconduct: cheating, plagiarism, reuse of assignments or any other act of academic dishonesty, including, without limitation, an act in violation of the Honor Statement.
 Violations of academic honesty are a serious breach in academic integrity.
 Plagiarism is using the intellectual property or product of someone else without giving proper credit.
 Furnishing false information to the university is also considered a breach of academic conduct.

-While collaboration between students in ABLEs is encouraged and expected, the written work produced by students (notes, papers, problem lists, reflective journals, etc.) is each individual student's work.
+While collaboration between students in problem-based learning exercises and many other group activities is encouraged and expected, the written work produced by students (lab reports, notes, papers, problem lists, reflective journals, etc.) is each individual student's work.
 These written materials should not be shared with students in earlier years of the professional curriculum.
 Sharing of written information with students in the earlier years of the curriculum is considered academic cheating or plagiarism and is a breach of the university's honor code.

-In the event of an allegation of academic dishonesty, an instructor and/or the Associate Dean for Academic Affairs will notify the student of the allegation, describe information supporting the allegation, and give the student an opportunity to respond within 5 business days of written notice/transmittal of the decision to the student.
+In the event of an allegation of academic dishonesty, an instructor and/or the Associate Dean for Academic Affairs will notify the student of the allegation and describe information supporting the allegation.
+The student will have the opportunity to respond in a meeting or by written letter.
 The instructor may impose an academic penalty, such as a failing or reduced grade on an examination or in a course, or an assignment to repeat the work.
+When deemed necessary, the case will be referred to the Office of Student Conduct and Community Standards for further investigation, due process, and sanctions, if indicated.

-Misconduct Appeals: Students with grievances should first seek resolution at the instructor, department, and college levels.
+Grievances and Appeals: Students with grievances (grades, instructor decisions, professionalism sanctions, etc.) should first seek resolution at the instructor, department, and college levels.
 At a minimum, the student must first confer with the appropriate faculty member, advisor, the department head, and the Associate Dean for Academic Affairs.
-Further appeals related to decisions of student conduct or professionalism (e.g., professional probation, misconduct, cheating, etc.) may be made to the Dean of the UTCVM within 5 business days of written notice transmittal.
+After proceeding through these levels of conversation, further appeals related to student grievances may be made to the Dean of the UTCVM.
+Such appeals should be made in writing within 7 days of written notice transmittal of the Associate Dean's decision.